mcclaskc/statsmix_nuget/README.md

 Client smClient = new Client("YOUR_API_KEY");
 ```
 ###Track
-The track method sends a request to the track API, and returns the XML response as a string.
+The track method sends a request to the track API, and returns the response as a string.
 The following snippets were taken from [this example file.] [track_exmpl]

 Basic Tracking.
 Adds a new stat with default value of 1 to the metric.
 ```c#